SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    In a ``for``-``condition``-``increment`` loop, the incrementer is still evaluated after calling the ``continue`` statement.
-   The loop itself continues to work as normal;
+   The loop itself continues to work as usual;
    only the code within the loop's body is skipped.

 The following example removes all vowels and spaces from a lowercase string